 Entity functions define operations for reading and updating small pieces of state, known as durable entities.
 Like orchestrator functions, entity functions are functions with a special trigger type, the entity trigger.
 Unlike orchestrator functions, entity functions manage the state of an entity explicitly, rather than implicitly representing state via control flow.
 Entities provide a means for scaling out applications by distributing the work across many entities, each with a modestly sized state.
 Read more about Entity Functions.

-Durable Functions have different patterns that are worth checking out.
+Durable Functions have different known patterns that are worth checking out.

 - Function Chaining